“How do I get out of this now?!”

 I quickly scanned the room.
 A bunch of guys in suits were talking in small groups, while the only two women present were busy going through the evening’s schedule.
 It was obvious they all knew each other – will I fit in?

-As we chatted along, I could fear the knots in my stomach turn into butterflies.
+As we chatted along, I could feel the knots in my stomach turn into butterflies.
 My fear was transforming into excitement – could it be it was that all along?

 But I still hadn’t approached anyone myself yet.
 The chance came during the networking break.
 Mayka came over and said, “This is your chance.
 I’m going to the ladies’ room and when I come back, I want to see you talking to someone YOU approached.”

 I had done it.
 I had started an interaction with a stranger and I hadn’t died.
 I hadn’t made a fool of myself.
 I hadn’t been rejected.
-All those scary scenarios my Inner Mean Girl threatened me with to make me run a mile hadn’t happened.
+All those scary scenarios my mind threatened me with to make me run a mile hadn’t happened.

 You know what happened?
 That lady thanked me for going over and talking to her.
 She had wanted to meet someone, too but was too shy to make the first move.